sultanGT/PPT-website/README.md

 MongoDB

 // 2.
 Clone Reposeitory
-You will need to clone the repo for PPT-website from this link: https://github.com/sultanGT/PPT-website.git
+You will need to open Visual Studio Code app and select file then clone the repo for PPT-website from this link: https://github.com/sultanGT/PPT-website.git

 // 3.
 Run Npm install
-You will then need to open a new terminal and run:
+You will then need to open a new terminal in VSCode and run:

 $ npm install

-(you will need to install node.js to run npm install) once completed you will need to open a new terminal and then run:
+(you will need to install node.js to run npm install) once completed you will need to open a new terminal in VSCode and then run:

 $ cd frontend
 $ npm install